duncanlauu/MineSweepers-Major-Group-Project/testing.md

 $ npm run test
 ```

-We mock the backend API calls in the frontend tests by mocking the axios library.
-We created a mockData folder
+To decouple frontend testing from the backend. we mock the backend API calls in the frontend tests by mocking the axios library.
+We created a mockData folder which contains fake data, returned as JSON.
+We test:
-which contains fake data, returned as JSON.
-We then test for existence and non-existence of that data in the React
+- for existence and non-existence of that data in the React.
-components.
-We also check dynamic data such as the number of books in the search results.
-Mocking more complex components
+- dynamic data such as the number of books in the search results.
+- the existence of components/functionality that have to exist within the component.
+- the non-existence of components/ functionality that certain users should have no access to. (e.g. in the club profile)

+We followed the best practices of the react testing library, designing atomic tests that are as close as possible to real user interactions.

-turned out challenging, and we decided to utilise selenium for integration testing instead.
-Thus, jest tests are rather
+Mocking more complex components and especially interacting with them turned out challenging, and we decided to utilise selenium for integration testing instead.
-simple.

 #### Selenium